 The M/V Sea Tiger was sank as an artificial reef off of Waikiki during my time there and I was assigned as the supervisor to get her ready for sinking.
 I crafted the legislation, with help from a local lobbyist friend that was submitted to the Hawaii State House of representatives as a resolution to allow us to sink her.
-Working with the Hawaii legislature & general government operations was an eye-opener for me.
+Working with the Hawaii legislature general government operations was an eye-opener for me.

-From 2000 thru 2005 I owned & operated Florida Keys Reef-Divers on Cudjoe Key, 21 miles from Key West, FL.
-I trained and certified hundreds of divers during my tenure at Reef-Divers from Open Water to full trimix.
+From 2000 thru 2005 I owned and operated Florida Keys Reef-Divers on Cudjoe Key, 21 miles from Key West, FL;I trained and certified hundreds of divers during my tenure at Reef-Divers from Open Water to full trimix.

 For eight years I served on the NSS-CDS training committee - four of those years as training director.

-I am also a Technical Cave Instructor Trainer for the IANTD and train cave and other levels of instructors in addition to cave divers and also an Emergency First Responder instructor trainer, qualifying me to certify instructors in CPR, First Aid, and AED usage.
-In 2011 I upgraded my credentials and have been certified as a PADI/DSAT technical instructor trainer for all of the DSAT technical programs.
+I am also a Technical Cave Instructor Trainer for the IANTD and TDI and train cave and other levels of instructors in addition to cave divers and also an Emergency First Responder instructor trainer, qualifying me to certify instructors in CPR, First Aid, and AED usage.
+In 2011 I upgraded my credentials and have been certified as a PADI/DSAT technical instructor trainer for all of the O/C DSAT technical programs.

+In 2011 I also became certified as a Closed Circuit Rebreather instructor.
 Having the challenges of being a student again all of this year (2011) has been good for me and my professional development.